 Task Scheduler is an excellent utility but it might feel a little complicated for those who don’t use it often.
 If you don’t use that method, you can use the automatic shutdown method using the Command Prompt.

 The Command Prompt shutdown command lets you set a shutdown timer to shut down your Windows computer automatically.
-To schedule a system shutdown using the Command Prompt:
+To schedule a system shutdown use the Command Prompt:

 #5.
 Schedule Automatic ShutDown Using Desktop Shortcuts